Magentah/chewie-bot/README.md

 -   #### Twitch

     -   You will need to setup a Twitch App at [https://dev.twitch.tv/console](https://dev.twitch.tv/console).
 You will then need to copy your client_id and client_secret for the app to the config.
-    -   The redirect url should be `http://localhost:3000/api/oauth/twitch/redirect` by default.
+    -   The redirect URL should be `http://localhost/api/auth/twitch/redirect` by default.
+    -   For `oauth` enter an OAuth ID generated at [https://twitchapps.com/tmi/](https://twitchapps.com/tmi/)
+    -   `broadcasterName` should be your Twitch user name

 -   #### Youtube

     -   You can setup a Google project at [https://console.developers.google.com](https://console.developers.google.com).
 You will then need to enable the Youtube Data V3 API for you project, and copy the API key to the config.

+-   #### Streamlabs

+    -   Setup an app at [https://streamlabs.com/dashboard#/settings/api-settings](https://streamlabs.com/dashboard#/settings/api-settings) and copy the Client ID and Client Secret.
+    -   The redirect URL should be `http://localhost/api/auth/streamlabs/callback` by default.

 -   #### Database